metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 During the initialization, the candidate MUST also use the following procedure to generate secret coefficients and store them in the local state:

-- Obtaining a sufficient amount of randomness from a cryptographically secure source
+- Obtain a sufficient amount of randomness from a cryptographically secure source
 - Use the obtained randomness to generate `threshold` private/public keypairs (`secret_coefficients`), using the [BLS12-381 keypair generation algorithm](#bls12-381-keypair-generation-algorithm).

 _Note_: The `secret_coefficients` MUST NOT be derived from deterministic or low-entropy seeds such as hierarchical deterministic (HD) paths or mnemonic phrases.
 Exposure of such seeds would enable an attacker to reconstruct all key shares, compromising the entire distributed key.